strangerstudios/paid-memberships-pro/readme.txt

 * Now passing the membership level id in the $data var for checkout and cancellation emails.
 The key is "membership_id" so use $data['membership_id'] to check/access it.
 * No longer setting the subtotal property of orders when the "subscribe" method of the gateways is called.
 This will fix cases where an initial order or a subscription with a free trial showed a charge amount > $0.
 * Allowing dashes (-) in discount codes now.
+* Clicking enter in discount code box at checkout will no longer submit form and will click the "apply" button.

 = 1.7.2.1 =
 * Fixed warning when trying to load the "free" gateway on free level checkouts.